A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Preliminaries

 Suppose Alice and Bob share a tripartite pure state $|\Psi\rangle^{ABR}$ with an inaccessible reference system $R$.
-State merging (\cite{horo05,horo07}) is a task in which Bob sends his share of $\Psi$ to Alice so that Alice has both $A$ and $B$ parts of $\Psi$, or equivalently, so that Alice has the whole part of the purification of $\Psi^R$.
-(For later convenience, we exchange roles of Alice and Bob in the ordinary formulation.)
-Our concern is the costs of entanglement and classical communication required for this task.
+State merging (\!\!\cite{horo05,horo07}) is a task in which Bob sends his share of $\Psi$ to Alice so that Alice has both $A$ and $B$ parts of $\Psi$, or equivalently, so that Alice has the whole part of the purification of $\Psi^R$.
+(See Figure \ref{fig:statemerging}.
+For later convenience, we exchange roles of Alice and Bob in the standard formulation.)
+Our concern is the cost of entanglement and classical communication required for state merging.
 A rigorous definition is given as follows.